 Parents: Lhasa Apso x Maltese mix

 As with most Maltese mixes, the Lhatese is small but independent.
-Weighing about 15 pounds, this hybrid of Maltese and Lhasa Apso dislikes strangers.
+Weighing about 15 pounds, this mix of Maltese and Lhasa Apso dislike strangers.
 So when they bark furiously, there’s likely a stranger on your property.

 However, with the owner family, they are content and happy.
 Given their royal streak, Lhatese do not respond immediately to training.
 But if you persist, they eventually come around simply for the sake of obliging.
 Take this opportunity to brush their coat.

-Being intelligent, Lhatese enjoy mental and physical exercise.
+Being intelligent, the Lhatese enjoys mental and physical exercise.
 So, keep them busy with toys and let them out into the backyard multiple times during the day.
 A diverse and flexible activity schedule keeps the Lhatese healthy and happy.

 Parents: Chihuahua x Maltese mix

-Bring home a Malchi, and you will have gained a possessive companion.
+Bring back a Malchi, and you will have gained a loyal (borderline possessive) companion.
 Cross-breeding the Maltese with a Chihuahua produces a Malchi, an intelligent but attention-loving canine.
 They will be likely be small, but the hybrid is also sensitive.

 Start training and socializing a Malchi immediately.
-Members of this hybrid-breed will take time to respond, but don’t give up.
-Be persistent and soon your Malchi will comply.
-They also enjoy a daily dose of mild exercise – both indoor and outdoor.
+Members of this hybrid will take time to respond, but don’t give up.
+Be persistent and soon your Malchi will fully comply.
+They’ll also enjoy a daily dose of mild exercise – both indoor and outdoor.